 Rick had planned our route using the Navionics Boating app and uploaded the route to our Chart Plotter so we could track our progress along the “Magenta Line” and sometimes have Auto Pilot take the helm while we kept a lookout.

 Since all boats run at different speeds (we ran at about 18 mph), we were on our own for most of the trip, out of touch even by VHF radio.
 Unfortunately, the waves and wind exceeded all forecasts.
-We were heading SE and the wind/waves were coming from the NE, so some four footers washed over our port bow, blinding us at the flybridge windshield, and splashing up over the flybridge canvas (that was thrilling!)
+We were heading SE and the wind/waves were coming from the NE, so four-foot waves splashed over our port bow, blinding us at the flybridge windshield, and even splashing up over the 19-foot-high flybridge canvas top (that was thrilling!)
 We never felt scared, just a little uncomfortable from the rockin rollercoaster ride!
 Have I told you my captain is amazing?!?
 He handled the seas expertly and never once seemed overwhelmed by the conditions.

 You might wonder how we occupied our time.
 Well, we played the alphabet game.
 Without roadside signs, you have to get creative.
 The first round was something for which we are thankful for every letter.
 That was easy!